ADO Pilot Privacy Policy

 Right to restriction of processing: Ask us to stop processing your data in certain circumstances.

-Right to data portability: Receive your data in a machine-readable format and transfer it to another service.
+Right to data portability: Receive your data in a machine-readable format (JSON) and transfer it to another service.

 Right to object: Object to processing based on legitimate interests (e.g., marketing).